 The premium paid by investors for the Flow Through Receipts was calculated as \$0.10 per Flow Through Receipt.
 Accordingly, \$250,000 was recorded as a flow-through premium liability.
-During the year ended June 30, 2019, the Company incurred eligible flow-through expenditures of \$672,600, resulting in a reduction of the flow-through liability of \$168,000.
+As of December 31, 2019 the Company had not incurred the minimum qualifying expenditure requirements; the remaining flow-through liability of \$7,443 has been recorded as a reduction of the flow-through liability in the comprehensive statement of loss.
+In addition, as a result of the qualifying expenditure shortfall the Company recorded a Part XII.6 penalty of \$5,739 in the statement of operations.